hyebin26/react_stockgame/README.md

 ## Stock Game

+1. divide profileTextMoney to profileTextMoneyContainer
-1. add spendMoney in main.js
+2. add spendMoney logic

 ### next to do